tari/83pa28d/lesson/day01.md

 or OS of the calculator.
 You can get a ROM image by going through a process called ROM dumping.
 Please note that obtaining a ROM image in a way other than dumping your calculator's ROM to the computer is illegal.
-The tool of choice for a ROM dump is [rom8x] (http://www.ticalc.org/archives/files/fileinfo/373/37341.html).
+The tool of choice for a ROM dump is [rom8x](http://www.ticalc.org/archives/files/fileinfo/373/37341.html).
+To dump your ROM, find the folder named after your calculator.
+A TI-84+CSE would be under 84C, a TI-83+ would be under 83+,

 ## Creating your first program